WISDEM/WISDEM/docs/inputs/analysis_schema.rst

     *Minimum* = 4

-:code:`min_gain` : Float
+:code:`max_decrease` : Float
-    Lower bound on scalar multiplier that will be applied to value at control points
+    Maximum nondimensional decrease of the spar cap thickness on the pressure-side at each optimization location

     *Default* = 0.5

-:code:`max_gain` : Float
+:code:`max_increase` : Float
-    Upper bound on scalar multiplier that will be applied to value at control points
+    Maximum nondimensional increase of the spar cap thickness on the pressure-side at each optimization location

     *Default* = 1.5